locallyoptimistic/LocallyOptimistic/content/post/data-platform.md

 * Reduce application-management overhead for data scientists

 ### De-risk ML applications
-Every good Data Scientist working on production data products has the same persistent nightmare that will jolt them out of bed in the middle of the night, the question ringing out "dear lord what if my model is not actually predicting what I think it is predicting?".
-This is a good fear to have, and it is the most common way that good AI projects go bad.
+Every good Data Scientist working on production data products has the same persistent nightmare that will jolt them out of bed in the middle of the night, the question ringing out "dear lord .

+Every good Data Scientist working on production data products has encountered the following nightmarish question at least once: "what if my model is not actually predicting what I think it is predicting?"
+This is a good fear to have because it is the most common way that good AI projects go bad.

-The reason this is so common is that often the bulk of the work that goes into a new data product involves assembling and cleaning the requisite data so that it can be fit with a model.
+One reason this is so common is that, generally, the bulk of the work that goes into a new data product involves assembling and cleaning the requisite data to feed to a model.
 The modeling piece of the project generally requires about 6 lines of code that start with `from scikit learn import`.
-The preponderance of blog posts to the contrary, most of the work in the project will not involve machine learning, but rather "data munging" and feature generation.
+The preponderance of blog posts to the contrary, most of the work in the project will not involve machine learning, but rather "data munging", outcome definition, sample selection, and feature generation.

 Unfortunately, it is really easy to screw this up and, due to ["data drift"](https://streamsets.com/reports/data-drift/), it is even easier to let your model slowly and nefariously get out of sync from what the data really mean.
-When this happen, your model is no longer predicting what you think it is predicting, and performance slowly degrades.
+When this happens, your model is no longer predicting what you think it is predicting, and performance slowly degrades.
 In the worst case scenario, you never realize that performance is degrading because your measures for monitoring the model performance have drifted as well!

 If you build your models on top of your data warehouse, you can take advantage of all of the data cleaning and munging you have done to support the business.
-Even better, you can train your models against the KPIs that the business *actually uses.*
+Even better, you can train your models against the KPIs that the business *actually uses*.

 This not only speeds up development (Data Scientists spend less time munging and more time modeling), but it makes your intelligent applications more robust because you are taking advantage of the data quality flywheel you have already built.